radiomicsgroup/dMRIMC/README.md

 * `dwi_denoise_unring_sphmean.gdur`
 * `dwi_denoise_unring_sphmean.gsep`

-For the purpose of keeping this tutorial self-contained, we are including all the necessary data in the [zenodo_mouse_data](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/zenodo_mouse_data) folder within the `using_Histo_uSim` directory, where the following are already contained:
+For the purpose of keeping this tutorial self-contained, we are including all the necessary data in the [zenodo_mouse_data](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/zenodo_mouse_data) folder within the [using_Histo_uSim](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim) directory, where the following are already contained:

 * `get_closest_scheme.py`
 * `select_parameter_configuration.py`
 * `mri2micro_dictml.py`
+* `run_full_fitting_pipeline.py`

 The `zenodo_mouse_data` should look like this: